 Look out for our newsletters in your inbox soon.

 Untouched for years thanks to naval occupation, Vieques is now accessible to tourists.
 Eco-tourism has become a major initiative, so you’ll have an immersive experience not only culturally, but environmentally.
 Bravo Beach Hotel is an excellent representation of the affordable yet stylish digs to be booked in the area.
-Outdoor lounging space, a streamline pool and direct beach access allow one to fully unwind in literal paradise—get ready to make your Instagram followers crazy jealous.
+Outdoor lounging space, a streamlined pool, and direct beach access allow one to fully unwind in literal paradise—get ready to make your Instagram followers crazy jealous.
 Plenty of nearby establishments offer Latin and Caribbean food for those strapped for cash, or if you just want to save money.
-ArenaMar Sunbay’s Cafe is rated at the one dollar sign mark on Trip Advisor, and their Pina Colada is a “must try”.
+ArenaMar Sunbay’s Cafe has a Pina Colada that is a “must try”.

 Dominica is a Caribbean island that offers so much more than a day on the beach because you can explore mountains and rainforests for weeks and still not see everything.
 The Tamarind Tree Hotel and Restaurant is one of the best deals come springtime, while Atlantique View Resort and Spa and The Champs Hotel Restaurant and Bar are consistent favorites.
-Take a tubing safari or a guided Jeep tour, then visit Urban Garden Cafe for delicious rice, chicken, and soup dishes along with other island staples under $15.
+Take a tubing safari or a guided Jeep tour, then visit local cafes for delicious rice, chicken, and other island staples.

 With airport accessibility, Montego Bay is a budget-friendly destination from the United States.
-Toby’s Resort and Ridgway Guest House stay well under $100 in the spring.
+Toby’s Resort and Ridgeway Guest House stay well under $100 in the spring.
 Scotchies smokes up flavorful meats for affordable prices, and visitors will also be delighted to discover there’s a food truck scene here as well.
 Are you looking for an outdoor adventure?
-Zip lining excursions, catamaran sails and sightseeing tours can be nabbed for under $100.
+Ziplining excursions, catamaran sails, and sightseeing tours can be nabbed for under $100.

 Okay, we know what you’re thinking, Paradise Island, which houses big resorts like The Royal at Atlantis, is one of the more expensive places to stay in the Bahamas.
-But there’s a trick to it—you can visit Atlantis and it’s fabulous waterpark by staying at Comfort Suites, across the street, which is generally a much cheaper option if you’re dying to take a ride on a water slide that tunnels through a shark aquarium.
+But there’s a trick to it—you can visit Atlantis and its fabulous waterpark by staying at Comfort Suites Paradise Island, across the street, which is generally a much cheaper option if you’re dying to take a ride on a water slide that tunnels through a shark aquarium.
 Take advantage of the free breakfast at the hotel.